Ultrastrong coupling regimes of light-matter interaction: Quantum simulations

 \subsection{Digital-analog quantum simulation of the quantum Rabi and Dicke models}

-The previous two subsections \ref{sec:4A} and \ref{sec:4B} described analog simulations of different physical models.
-We will now review the digital-analog quantum simulation of the quantum Rabi and Dicke models implemented in a circuit quantum electrodynamics platform.
+The previous Secs.~\ref{sec:4A} and \ref{sec:4B} described analog simulations of different physical models.
+We now review the digital-analog quantum simulation of the quantum Rabi and Dicke models implemented in a circuit quantum electrodynamics platform.
 The simulation employs only JC dynamics and local interactions~\cite{Mezzacapo14,Lamata16}.
-We describe how the rotating and counter-rotating Hamiltonians of the corresponding evolution can be straightforwardly implemented using digital techniques.
-By interleaving the dynamics of rotating and counter-rotating Hamiltonians, the evolution of the quantum Rabi and Dicke models can be implemented in all parameter regimes of light-matter coupling.
+We describe how the rotating and counterrotating Hamiltonians of the corresponding evolution can be straightforwardly implemented using digital techniques.
+By interleaving the dynamics of rotating and counterrotating Hamiltonians, the evolution of the quantum Rabi and Dicke models can be implemented in all parameter regimes of light-matter coupling.
 At the end of this section, we illustrate how a Dirac equation evolution can be achieved in the limit of negligible mode frequency.

 We begin by assuming a generic circuit quantum electrodynamics platform composed of a superconducting qubit coupled to a transmission line microwave resonator.
 This scenario is described by the Hamiltonian~\cite{blais_pra}